hemanth/functional-programming-jargon/readme.md

 ## Applicative Functor

 An applicative is a monoidal [functor](#functor).
 That is, applicative structures represent [monoids](#monoid) for which function application itself is an identity.
-This sounds complicated, but it really just requires abstract thinking and a few specific examples:
+In (somewhat) plainer language, applicative functors allow for the chaining of computations within a fixed structure, such that each computation has the _same_ structure, thus making them subject to convenient rules of algebraic composition.
+Practical uses include parsers, the collection of error conditions, or any computational sequence that does not require the full power of monads (in other words, does not require side effects).
+This may sound complicated, but it really just requires abstract thinking about what functions actually are (another kind of value) and a few specific examples:

 ```js
 1 + 0 === 0 + 1                                                   // monoid of integers for addition